AI in Content Marketing featured graphic on blue with the rule "AI for promo, not the post" and a note that the article was written by hand.

 Right now, the hottest topic in content marketing is AI.
 This is no surprise when you consider that AI tools are brand-new technological toys on the market.
 Furthermore, there is an army of writers and editors who feel that their job is directly threatened by this new technology.
 Part of the discussion also concerns the quality of content created by AI.
 Add valid concerns about intellectual property rights, privacy, and ethics, and it is easy to see why content marketing with AI is often considered the bogeyman.

-Although I am not a fan of using AI for everything — the human touch is far superior for most long-form content and anything that involves original thought — there are some uses for this technology in content marketing.
+I am not a fan of using AI for everything.
+The human touch is far superior for most long-form content and anything that involves original thought.
+But there are real uses for this technology in content marketing.
 With that in mind, let’s take a look at how AI can help marketers.

 Defining AI in Content Marketing

-Simply put, AI in Content Marketing is any use that replaces traditionally manual marketer tasks with automated AI algorithms.
+Simply put, AI in content marketing is any use that replaces traditionally manual marketer tasks with automated AI algorithms.
 In other words, it’s an automation tool on steroids.
 The difference is that AI has some ability to make decisions and act on them.
 Examples include chatbots, social media posts, and personalized automated emails.
+Think of it as the content-specific slice of the wider AI marketing picture.

 What are the Benefits of Using AI for Content Marketing?